Dow's winning streak ends; dollar falls

 Shares of the largest U.S. bank by assets fell on news the Federal Reserve told it and Goldman Sachs (GS.N) they must fix flaws in how they set capital payouts to stockholders.
 In addition, a Senate report alleged JPMorgan had ignored risks, misled investors, fought with regulators and tried to work around rules as it dealt with mushrooming losses in a derivatives portfolio.

 JPMorgan's stock sagged 1.9 percent at $50.02 a share.
-But other U.S. bank stocks rebounded from initial losses, with the S&P Financial index edging up 0.27 percent.
+But other U.S. bank stocks rebounded from initial losses, with the S&P Financial index .SPSY edging up 0.27 percent. .N

 Weaker stock prices increased the appeal of bonds and gold.
 Benchmark 10-year U.S. Treasury notes were up 13/32 in price to yield 1.991 percent, a one-week low, while German Bund futures were 0.22 percent higher at 143.45.